To understand that it is the tilt of earth’s axis that causes the seasons.

 - What do you think causes the seasons?
 (Students may come up with all sorts of suggestions, some of which may be wrong.
 Do not confirm or criticize their ideas, but ask them to elaborate, or reason out their ideas.
 See the Misconceptions about Why Seasons Occur teacher sheet for more information about common misconceptions that students might hold.)

-Begin the lesson with a brief reading and activity at A Reason for the Season.
-You may choose to have students work in pairs to do the reading and activity, or you may have two students do it in front of the class.
-Either way, all students should read the page down to "Family X Files."
+Begin the lesson with a brief activity and discussion at The Reason for the Seasons.
+You may choose to have students work in groups of three to do the activity, or you may have three students do it in front of the class.

 After the activity, ask this question: